Supported and Unsupported Operations for Autotask Synchronization

 Suspending a Microsoft License Legacy Subscription

-Does not cancel the contract service of the original Reseller or CSP in Autotask.
+Changing a subscription’s Reseller does not cancel the contract service of the original Reseller in Autotask.

-If an operation fails to sync, the subsequent operations that are performed are not blocked and will still be sent to Autotask.
+If an operation fails to sync, later operations are not blocked — they’ll still be sent to Autotask.

 • Related Articles